hidekatsu-izuno/josekit-rs/README.md

 HMAC is used to verify the integrity of a message by common secret key.
 Three types of HMAC algorithms are available: HS256, HS384, and HS512.

-You can use any text as the key.
+You can use any bytes as the key.
+But the key length must be larger than or equal to the output hash size.

 ```rust
 use josekit::jws::{ JwsHeader, HS256 };